priyankaMD/PD-Articles/marathon.md

 After finishing running we had breakfast of sandwiches, bananas, and tea which is provided there for runners.
 We also got the medal for the completion of the marathon. <br />

-Here is my favorite part, we took selfies after completion of the marathon with the board of 'I am finishers...'.
+Here is my favorite part, we took selfies after completion of the marathon with the banner of 'I am finishers...'.
 The best part was we got a chance to took a selfie with Persistent's MD "Mr.Anand Deashpande".
 We enjoyed a lot as well as we were took one step ahead to fitness.<br />